SergeNanou/Flask-API-Project-Random-Forest/README.md

 # FLask Random forest Api
-- Pickle for serialize machine learning model
+- Pickle for serializing machine learning model
 - Flask framework Python for creating form and using machine model